junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/2025-05-19-SPN-Crossover-4-1.md

 "What did you do to them?"
 Cas asks from Dean's side.

 "Absorbed the temporal energy they just ate, that should starve them weak for a few minutes before their next feed.
 They might come back any time though."
-The man tilts the sparkling pen-looking thing -- sonic screwdriver, he said? -- and flashes it a few times, frowning as if he's reading something from a tiny screen on its body.
-"I think they just absorbed energy from at least two people, maybe three."
+The man tilts the sparkling pen-looking thing -- sonic screwdriver, he said? -- and flashes it a few times, frowning at it as if he's reading something from a tiny screen on its body.
+"Oh bad, that's bad -- I think they just absorbed energy from at least two people, maybe three."

 "Who are you?"
 Dean snaps.

 The man looks up from the screwdriver, meeting his eyes, waving a hand roughly in their direction, uttering rapidly, "Hello, I'm the Doctor, I'm a Time Lord.
 This is Amy, she's Scottish.
 We are time travelers.
 Any questions?
 No?
 Good.
 Now, where is Rory?"

 Dean looks him up and down.
 The skinny man is about his height, his hair as ruffled as Cas's in his early days, wearing a shirt and a brown tweed jacket.
-Dean's gaze land on his collar, "I gotta ask, bowtie, really?"
+Dean's gaze land on his collar, "I gotta ask, bow tie, really?"

-The Doctor widens his eyes a little, straightening his bowtie self-consciously, "Bowtie is cool."
+The Doctor widens his eyes a little, straightening his bow tie self-consciously, "Bow tie is cool."

 Dean and the girl -- Amy -- chuck at the same time.

 That's when Cas says, "Yes, I have questions.
-I thought Time Lords are extinct after the Time War, the whole Gallifrey is wiped from existence."
+I thought Time Lords were extinct after the Time War, the whole Gallifrey was wiped from existence."

 Dean stares at him, "What?"

-The Doctor does the same, "How?"
+The Doctor frowns, "How--?"
 A pause, then narrows his eyes, "You are not human."

 Cas answers flatly, holding the gaze, "Neither are you."

-Dean raises his voice, "You know them?"
+Dean raises his voice slightly, "You know them?"

 Cas breaks the gaze to turn his head to Dean, "They are aliens.
 Gallifreians, specifically.
 But they call themselves Time Lords -- it sounds better.
 They have two hearts and regeneration abilities, basically twelve lives for each one of them."
 He looks back at the Doctor, "Did I miss anything?"